Bobris/BTDB/Doc/Relations.md

     personTable.Update(new Person { Id = 2, Name = "superadmin", Age = 100 });

 will throw if does not exist

+### UpdateById

+    (void|bool) UpdateById(primaryKey1, ..., primaryKeyN, valueField1, ..., valueFieldN)

+Faster update but can change only nonprimary fields and must be simple types (no classes, IIndirect<T>, IDictionary<K,V>, IOrderedSet<T>).
+Value properties could be any number and in any order by they must match parameter name case insensitively.
+Returns true if found and updated, void variant throw when does not exists.
+Any suffix could be appended to function name `UpdateById`, use to disambiguate when multiple overrides would have same types of value sets.

 ### Upsert (Insert or Update)